 Learning outcomes

 Expected results from this subject Training and Learning

 Results

-1. Determine the electrical field produced by a distribution of particles loaded so much discreet likeC 23 D1
+2. Explain the utility of the electrostatic potential and calculate it for a distribution of particles C23 D1

-continuous and in the case to possess high symmetry.
+loaded so much discreet like continuous.
 D3

 D4

 D5

 D6

 D9

 D12

 D14

-2. Explain the utility of the electrostatic potential and calculate it for a distribution of particles loaded so much discreet like continuous.
-C23 D1 D3 D4 D5 - D6 D9 D12 D14 3.
-Calculate the polarisation and the dipolar moment in simple cases.
-C23 D1 D3 D5 D6 D12 D14 4.
-Explain the electrostatic properties of a driver.
-C23 D1 D3 D4 D5 D6 D7 D12 D14 5.
-Describe cualitatively from the atomic point of view the effect of an electrical field on a dielectric.
-C23 D1 D3 D4 D5 D6 D12 D14 6.
-Determine the physical effects of the electrical current.
-C23 D1 D3 D4 D5 D6 D7 D12 D14 7.
-Calculate the characteristics and type of path of loaded particles in an electrical or magnetic field.
-C23 D1 D3 D5 D6 D8 D12 D14 8.
-Distinguish the materials by his behaviour in a magnetic field.
-C23 D1 D3 D5 D6 D12 D14 9.
-Calculate the magnetisation and the magnetic moment in simple cases.
-C23 D1 D3 D4 D5 D6 D12 D14 10.
-Explain the difference between conservatives and non conservative electrical fields.
-C23 D1 D3 D5 D12 D14 11.
-Explain of qualitative form basic appearances of the interaction of the electromagnetic radiation with the matter.
-C23 D1 D3 D5 D12 D14

-12. Determine the limit of resolution of a network of diffraction.
+3. Calculate the polarisation and the dipolar moment in simple cases.
 C23 D1

+D3 D5

+D6

+D12

+D14

+4. Explain the electrostatic properties of a driver.
+C23 D1

+D3

+D4 D5

+D6

+D7

+D12

+D14

+5. Describe cualitatively from the atomic point of view the effect of an electrical field on a C23 D1

-625 D3
+dielectric.
+D3

 D4

 D5

+D6 D12

+D12 D14

+6. Determine the physical effects of the electrical current.
+C23 D1

+= D3

+D4

+D5

 D6

+D7

+D12 D14

+7. Calculate the characteristics and type of path of loaded particles in an electrical or magnetic C23 D14 D1

+field.
+CZJ D3

+D5

+D6

+D8

 D12

 D14

-Contents
+8. Distinguish the materials by his behaviour in a magnetic field.
+C23 D1

+D3 D5

+D6

+D12

+D14

+9. Calculate the magnetisation and the magnetic moment in simple cases.
+C23 D1

+D3

+D4

+D5 D6

+D12

+D14

+10. Explain the difference between conservatives and non conservative electrical fields.
+C23 D1

+D3

+D5

+D12

+11 Explain of qualitative form basis appearances of the interaction of the electromagnetic C22 D14

+11. Explain of qualitative form basic appearances of the interaction of the electromagnetic radiation with the matter.
+C23 D1 D3

+D5

+D12

+D14

+12. Determine the limit of resolution of a network of diffraction.
+C23 D1

+D3

+D4

+D5

+D6 D12

+D12 D14

-Торіс Subject 1.
+Topic Subject 1.
 ELECTROSTATIC FIELD Introduction.
 Electrical load.
 Law of Coulomb.
 Electrical field.
 Continuous distribution of Load.
 Lines of Electrical Field.
 Scalar sources of Electrical Field.
 Law of Gauss.
 Electrical Potential energy.
 Electrical potential.
 Equipotential Surfaces.
 Electrical dipole.
 Capacity and Combination of Condensers.
 Subject 2.
 CONTINUOUS CURRENT Introduction.
 Electrical current and density of current.
 Law of Ohm.
 Resistance.
 Electromotive Strength.
 Law of Joule.
 Calorific Power loss.
 Circuits of continuous current:-Association of resistances, -Rules of Kirchhoff.
 Subject 3.
 MAGNETIC FIELD Introduction.
 Magnetic strength.
 Strength of Lorentz.
 Magnetic strength on a driver by which circulates current.
 Magnetic field of a load in movement.
 Magnetic field of an element of current.
 Law of Biot-Savart.
 Magnetic strength between two parallel drivers.
 Lines of magnetic field and magnetic flow.
 Law of Gauss.
 Law of Ampère.
 Magnetic materials.
 Subject 4.
 ELECTROMAGNETIC INDUCTION Phenomena of electromagnetic induction: experiences of Faraday, magnetic flow, laws of Faraday and of Lenz, experience of Henry.
 Applications: generators and electrical receptors, mutual induction and slef-induction.
 Magnetic energy.
 Subject 5.
 WAVES Introduction.
 Simple Harmonic movement.
 Superposition Of BUT.
 Swings cushioned.
 Swings forced.
 Resonance.
 Waves in material means.
 Equation of wave.
 Harmonic waves.
 Interference of waves.
 Superposition.
 Subject 6.
 COMMON PROPERTIES To THE DIFFERENT WAVES.
 Reflection and refraction.
 Superposition: Interference, pulses, stationary waves.
 Diffraction.
 Doppler Effect.
 Subject 7.
 PHYSICAL OPTICS Nature of the light: electromagnetic waves, luminous ray, speed of propagation.
 Wave phenomena: dispersion, interference, diffraction of Fraunhofer: by a slit, by a pair of equal parallel slits, networks of diffraction.
 Polarisation.
 Optical activity.

 Planning

 Class hours Hours outside the classroom Total hours

 Master Session 24 43.2 67.2

-Teaching and/or informatives events 2 2 4

 Seminars 26 46.8 72.8

-Short answer tests 1.5 1.5 3
+Short answer tests 3 0 3

-Troubleshooting and / or exercises 1.5 1.5 3
+Troubleshooting and / or exercises 3 0 3

-The information in the planning table is for guidance only and does no ot take into account the het erogeneity of the students.
+The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.